LMS Budget & Pricing: How to Buy LMS Software That’s Cost Effective

 Why you should use an RFP template

 Budgeting for an LMS is always an enlightening process, if not simply to understand the value it will provide for the fee you pay.
-It’s important to draw focus to that value when building consensus for a purchase.
-Department leads will always think in terms of investment, but they won’t always understand the surreptitious returns that will permeate their employees, productivity and results.
+And it’s important to draw focus to that value when building consensus for a purchase or comparing learning management systems.

 Reframing the question of cost into one of value will also help you make the best purchase for your organisation.
 This is where an RFP comes in.
 It gives every department a chance to define the value they want to gain from an LMS purchase, as well as a point of reference for your organisation if ever costs start to balloon beyond what was originally agreed.